L-0606/L-0606/README.md

 This is a single-disease osteosarcoma knowledge graph-based Q&A system incorporating ChatGLM3-6b.

 By manually annotating and integrating more than `20,000` articles on osteosarcoma from Pumbed, we established the first knowledge graph for osteosarcoma.
 We also applied this graph and chatGLM3 to develop a question-answering model.
 It can overcome the "illusion" of the large model and help researchers find the knowledge they need more easily and accurately.
+The entitly and relation model has been deposited at Zenodo (https://zenodo.org/records/14012425)
 ![A simple schema of the labyrinth](figures/Figure1.jpg)

 ## A notice on operating system compatibility